Alternative for Germany: Alleged Pro-Russia movement

 The German domestic secret service reported based on its findings that Russia is trying to "destabilize the democratic system of Germany on many levels."
-According to the head of the service Thomas Haldenwang, Russian narratives are being spread by parts of the AfD and are contributing to expansion of right-wing populism.
+According to the head of the service Thomas Haldenwang, Russian narratives are being spread by parts of the AfD and are contributing to the expansion of right-wing populism.

 AfD members and activists were listed as keeping close ties with Russian politicians and receiving financial benefits in an OCCRP investigation of Russia's International Agency for Current Policy.

 Initiatives and Networks

 Vadar

-The AfD Politicians Eugen Schmidt, Olga Petersen, and Ulrich Oehme founded the “Association for the Prevention of Discrimination and Exclusion of Russian-Germans and Russian-speaking Fellow Citizens in Germany” (Vadar e.V.) in June 2022.
-The association attests that Germany has an “anti-Russian mood” and wants to offer legal help to “Russian-Germans and Russian-speaking fellow citizens” who would be discriminated against or excluded by the war of aggression.
+The AfD Politicians Eugen Schmidt, Olga Petersen, and Ulrich Oehme founded the "Association for the Prevention of Discrimination and Exclusion of Russian-Germans and Russian-speaking Fellow Citizens in Germany" (Vadar e.V.) in June 2022.
+The association attests that Germany has an "anti-Russian mood" and wants to offer legal help to "Russian-Germans and Russian-speaking fellow citizens" who would be discriminated against or excluded by the war of aggression.
 The association says it financed the legal representation of pro-Russian influencer Alina Lipp and is opposed to the German ban on the Russian military and propaganda symbol Z. The association denies Russian war crimes in the Russo-Ukrainian War.

 According to a report in the Sächsische Zeitung, Vadar shares a bank account with an institution that is majority Russian-owned.
 According to German public broadcaster ARD, German security authorities are investigating the association connections to Russian authorities.

 International Agency for Current Policy

-An Organized Crime and Corruption Reporting Project (OCCRP) investigation from February 2023 found evidence that AfD is a key ally for the International Agency for Current Policy, an organization established by Russian parliamentary staffer Sargis Mirzakhanian whose internal documents describe it as a “closed association of professionals" engaged in a variety of pro-Russian activities.
-These include organizing street protests against NATO, bringing European delegations to Moscow and Crimea, and targeting “national parliaments of the EU” with resolutions to end EU sanctions on Russia and to grant recognition to Russia’s annexation of Crimea.
+An Organized Crime and Corruption Reporting Project (OCCRP) investigation from February 2023 found evidence that AfD is a key ally for the International Agency for Current Policy, an organization established by Russian parliamentary staffer Sargis Mirzakhanian whose internal documents describe it as a "closed association of professionals" engaged in a variety of pro-Russian activities.
+These include organizing street protests against NATO, bringing European delegations to Moscow and Crimea, and targeting "national parliaments of the EU" with resolutions to end EU sanctions on Russia and to grant recognition to Russia's annexation of Crimea.
 Internal emails, including some from Mirzakhanyan, document substantial payments to EU politicians made in exchange for pro-Kremlin motions in their home countries, and to journalist and AfD member Manuel Ochsenreiter for publishing pro-Russian propaganda in his Zuerst! magazine.